 You will encounter many trail signs on your hike but these signs can be confusing because the trails at this nature preserve have many different names, especially if you’re not familiar with them.
 You can grab a trail map at the parking lot or take a picture of the map on your phone.

-To be sure you’re on the right track I recommend using AllTrails or Maps.Me hiking apps.
-Despite this route looking like an easy loop on the map, I took several wrong turns, got lost on my hike, and had to backtrack.
+To be sure you’re on the right track I recommend using the AllTrails hiking app to keep track of the route.
+Despite this route looking like an easy loop on the map, I took several wrong turns, got lost, and had to backtrack.
 Thankfully there is reception out on this trail so you can always pull up the map and double-check your route.

 Soon after you will reach another junction.
 I decided to hike the River Loop Trail clockwise starting at the south and making my way north so I made a left to follow the Upper River Loop Trail and then made an immediate right.